mikeizbicki/cmc-csci040/project_05_twitter_clone/README.md

 ### Optional Tasks

 The following tasks are worth 3 points each.
-These tasks do not require anything special be done with SQL.

 1. Create a nicely themed webpage with HTML/CSS.

    I will use my subjective aesthetic judgement to determine what is and is not "nicely themed", but you don't have to do anything fancy.
    Just the simple CSS we covered at the beginning of class would be fine.